GillesArcas/PythonSed/README.md

 * * *

-#### Important note

-`pythonsed` has been rewrited and completed by [Frank Schäckermann](https://github.com/fschaeck).
-This new version has its own [repository](https://github.com/fschaeck/PythonSed) and is very close to be fully compatible with GNU sed 4.8.
-Any comment or pull request should be addressed to Frank.
-* * *
 #### Description

 `pythonsed` is a full and working Python implementation of sed.
 Its reference is GNU sed 4.2 of which it implements almost all commands and features.
 It may be used as a command line utility or it can be used as a module to bring sed functionality to Python scripts.